ashish10alex/ashish10alex/README.md

 - 👋 Hi, I’m Ashish Alex
 - 👀 I’m interested in Machine learning, Data engineering, Automation
 - 💻 I also have experience in Web Development
 - I have also worked with devices such as Nvidia-Jetson Nano, Raspberry pi
+- Development environment - Vim, Tmux

 <!---